Nail Yakupov: International play

-Yakupov was part of Team Russia in the 2011 World Junior U18 championship.
-He scored a hat trick in the bronze-medal game, including an empty-net goal with four seconds left, helping defeat Team Canada (with Sting teammate Brett Ritchie) 6–4.
+Yakupov was part of Russia's team in the 2011 World U18 Championships.
+He scored a hat-trick in the bronze medal game, including an empty net goal with four seconds left, helping defeat Canada 6–4.

-Yakupov was part of the 2012 World Junior Ice Hockey Championships, joining Russia.
-His team defeated Canada in the semi-finals, but lost 1–0 to Sweden in the gold medal game, acquiring a silver medal.
+Yakupov was part of the 2012 World Junior Championships, joining Russia.
+His team defeated Canada in the semifinals, but lost 1–0 to Sweden in the gold medal game, acquiring a silver medal.

 Personal life

-Nail Yakupov is an ethnic Volga Tatar and a Muslim.
-He is the first Tatar and only Muslim ever to be selected first overall at the NHL Entry Draft.
+Yakupov is an ethnic Volga Tatar and a Muslim.
+He is the first Tatar and only Muslim ever to be selected first overall at the NHL entry draft.
 With his draft selection, Yakupov surpassed Nazem Kadri as the highest-drafted Muslim player in NHL history.
-His father, Rail, worked with the HC Neftekhimik Nizhnekamsk hockey team as a coach and executive.
-Yakupov first skated when he was four years old, but was more interested in soccer and the English Premier League club Chelsea than in hockey.
+His father, Rail, worked with Neftekhimik Nizhnekamsk ice hockey team as a coach and executive.
+Yakupov first skated when he was four years old, but was more interested in football and the English Premier League club Chelsea than in ice hockey.